IBM BASIC: Legacy

-GW-BASIC, launched in 1983, is a disk-based Microsoft product that was distributed with non-IBM MS-DOS computers, and supports all the graphics modes and features of BASICA on computers that do not have IBM Cassette BASIC.
+GW-BASIC, launched in 1983, is a disk-based Microsoft product that was distributed with non-IBM MS-DOS computers and supports all the graphics modes and features of BASICA on computers that do not have IBM Cassette BASIC.

 The successor to BASICA for MS-DOS and PC DOS versions, now discontinued, is QBasic, launched in 1991.
 It is a stripped-down version of the Microsoft QuickBASIC compiler: QBasic is an interpreter and cannot compile source files, while QuickBASIC can compile and save the programs in the .EXE executable file format.
-QuickBASIC also includes certain advanced language statements and functions (mostly involving OS interfacing and low-level machine language programming), supports multi-module programs, and includes advanced debugging features, all of which are absent from QBASIC.
+QuickBASIC also includes some advanced language statements and functions (mostly involving OS interfacing and low-level machine-language programming), supports multi-module programs, and includes advanced debugging features, all of which are absent from QBASIC.